I. The Basics & FAQs

-- Contact the Volunteer Services Coordinator to activate your account.
+- Contact the Volunteer Coordinator to activate your account.
 They will contact you via email and text to confirm your active account status.
 They will also send your PIN to you.

 - If you have completed the volunteer application:

 - You can sign up for shifts by logging into your VICNet volunteer account here using the email and password from your application.
-You will not be able to sign in or register for shifts until you have contacted the Volunteer Services Coordinator to activate your account.
+You will not be able to sign in or register for shifts until you have contacted the Volunteer Coordinator to activate your account.
 Submitting an application does not guarantee an activated account.

 I. I Need My Hours Verified for School/Work/Court! / How Do I Request A Copy of My Service Hours?

-You may request a signed, dated copy of your logged volunteer hours by submitting a written request to the Volunteer Services Coordinator no less than 48 hours before it is needed.
+You may request a signed, dated copy of your logged volunteer hours by submitting a written request to the Volunteer Coordinator no less than 48 hours before it is needed.
 You must give the Coordinator at least 2 business days to process your request.
 Failure to do so may mean that your hours sheet will not be ready when you need it.
 An example: